Multipole decomposition of gravitational lensing: Lensing with a generic gravitational lens

 where $t^+_\ell$ and $t^\times_\ell$ are the components of the $\big[{\cal T}^{<a_1....a_\ell>}\big]^{\rm TT}$ tensor and $U^+_{a_1...a_\ell} $ and $U^\times_{a_1...a_\ell} $ are the two orthogonal basis vectors for each order (similar to the two polarizations that exist in the quadrupole formalism of generating gravitational waves \cite{Thorne:1980}, which usually is done only at $\ell=2$ level).
 The lowest order $t^+_\ell$ and $t^\times_\ell$ are given as {}

 Concerning the STF basis vectors $U^+_{a_1...a_\ell} $ and $U^\times_{a_1...a_\ell} $, they represent the $\ell$-times rotation operators in the 2-dimensional plane perpendicular to $\vec k$.
-For convenience, explicit structure of $U^+_{a_1...a_\ell} $ and $U^\times_{a_1...a_\ell} $ for $\ell\in\{2,3,4\}$, is given in Appendix~\ref{eq:pol-mat}.
+For convenience, explicit structure of $U^+_{a_1...a_\ell} $ and $U^\times_{a_1...a_\ell} $ for $\ell\in\{2,3,4\}$, is given in Appendix~\ref{sec:pol-mat}.
 One can verify that for the parameterization (\ref{eq:note-k})--(\ref{eq:note-b}), the following important relations exist: {}

 Thus, the basis vectors are the rotation generators that, in combination with the unit vectors $m^a$, act as the Chebychev polynomials \cite{Abramovitz-Stegun:1965}, rotating the products (\ref{eq:tt52q}) by the angle $\ell\phi_\xi$ in two orthogonal directions.
+Note that a similar result was obtained in \cite{Clarkson-2016-II} by integrating the non-linear geodesic deviation equation and generalizing the result to a sum over independent amplification tensors of increasing rank, thus validating our approach.

 With the important property (\ref{eq:tt52q}), from (\ref{eq:tt5*a}) we derive another useful expression: {}

 where the angle $\phi_\ell$ is determined from {}

 As a result, the gravitational eikonal phase shift (\ref{eq:eik-ph2}) takes the following compact form: {}